 A young black woman consults her doctor after a recent traumatic brain injury.
 She is well aware of neurostorming symptoms and wants to avoid them as much as she can.

-What is Neurostorming?
+What Is Neurostorming?

 Watching a family member suffer neurostorming as a result of a Traumatic Brain Injury (TBI) is a terrifying experience.
 You may feel helpless and overwhelmed by the life changes you and your loved one are now facing.
 You may also feel at a loss for how to cover the necessary costs and find a road to recovery.